Re-Index OpManager Postgres Database

 vacuum verbose "polleddata";

-Collect databse information post re_indexing
+Collect database information post re_indexing

 Query to check table size